ecomfe/veui-docs/one/docs/en-US/components/dropdown.md

 | `disabled` | `boolean=` | Whether the option is disabled. |
 +++

-Additionally, custom properties in current option, apart from the listed ones, will also be passes into the scope object via `v-bind`.
+Additionally, custom properties in current option, apart from the listed ones, will also be passes into the slot props object via `v-bind`.
 ^^^

 ^^^slot-option
 The entire content area of each option (option without child `options`).
 Displays the default content of `Options` component by default.

-+++Scope properties
++++Slot props
 | Name | Type | Description |
 | -- | -- | -- |
 | `label` | `string` | The descriptive label of the option. |